FDA 21 CFR 111

 What is the expected time required to complete cGMP as per 21 CFR 111?

-There are various factors which decides the time line, few are the following
+It will generally 3-4 months but there are various factors which decides the time line, few are the following below:

 - Type of products manufactured